FabioGrosso/project-sudoku-test/README.md

 ## Question 0: Git and GitHub (10 points)

-We will use Git and GitHub as a framework for developing this project.
-This question will help you to familiarize yourself with these tools.
-The first step is to clone this repository into your computer.
-For this, click the button **Code** in the right top corner of this page and copy the URL.
-Then, go to a terminal in your computer and type
+We will use Git and GitHub to develop this project.

+First, one member of each group should click **Fork** at the top-right corner of this repository's page to create a copy under their personal GitHub account.
+Each group should create only one fork and use it for the entire project.

+The repository owner should invite the other group members.
+All group members must accept their invitations before pushing changes.

+Each group must **submit its forked repository's URL** on Canvas.

+Next, each group member should clone the group's forked repository to their computer.
+On your group's repository page, click **Code**, copy the URL, and run:
 ```sh
 git clone <URL>
 ```
-A new directory with the name of this project will be created.
-Create a file named group.txt and write your name in the first line.
+One group member should create a file named `group.txt` and list all group members' full names, one per line.
 Add it to the list of tracked files by typing
 ```sh
 git add group.txt
 ```